elkiwy/gisp/README.md

 ## Todo
-- REPL
+- Garbage collection
-- advanced string functions
+- Handle String as Gisp Objects
 - Error messages
-- Garbage collection
+- REPL

 ## Credits
 Gisp is *heavily influenced* by:
  - [Lisp in less than 200 lines of C](https://carld.github.io/2017/06/20/lisp-in-less-than-200-lines-of-c.html) for its core system.
- - [Clojure](https://clojure.org) for the language syntax.
+ - [Clojure](https://clojure.org) for the language syntax and core functions.
  - [Generative-toolbelt](https://github.com/elkiwy/generative-toolbelt) for the set of function for primitive shapes.